 Weirton is a medium-sized city located in the state of West Virginia.
 With a population of 18,266 people and six constituent neighborhoods, Weirton is the sixth largest community in West Virginia.

-Weirton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Weirton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Weirton who work in office and administrative support (15.77%), healthcare (10.89%), and sales jobs (9.28%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Weirton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Weirton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Weirton who work in office and administrative support (12.00%), sales jobs (10.20%), and healthcare (8.86%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Weirton is worth considering.

-The education level of Weirton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.98% of adults 25 and older in Weirton have a college degree.
+The education level of Weirton citizens is a little higher than the average for US cities and towns: 21.53% of adults in Weirton have at least a bachelor's degree.

-The per capita income in Weirton in 2010 was $25,849, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,396 for a family of four.
+The per capita income in Weirton in 2018 was $27,916, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $111,664 for a family of four.
 However, Weirton contains both very wealthy and poor people as well.

 The people who call Weirton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weirton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Weirton include Irish, German, English, and Polish.
+Important ancestries of people in Weirton include German, Irish, Italian, English, and Polish.

 The most common language spoken in Weirton is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.